Casm101/toast-ifications/README.md

 #### Installation

-Install toast-ifications by importing the componet file into your project.
+Install toast-ifications by importing the component file into your project.

 ```javascript
 import ToastNotification from './components/toastNotification';